What are the risks of buying real estate in Mexico?

 The Big Myth about Buying Mexican Property (as a Foreigner)

 But things have changed with the Mexican government granting property ownership for foreigners by law.
 Allowing foreign buyers to buy property within the restricted zone.
-These policy changes make buying property in Mexico easy and safer than ever before.
+This policy change makes buying property in Mexico easy and safer than ever before.

-The 2 important things to consider when buying property in Mexico:
+These 2 important things to have when buying property in Mexico are: